Nuclei-Software/nuclei-sdk/doc/source/quickstart.rst

 .. caution::

-   If you are looking for Nuclei 100 series such as N100 support, you need to switch to **master_n100** or **nuclei_n100** branch of this repository to try it out.
+   - If you are looking for Nuclei 100 series such as N100 support, you need to switch to **master_n100** or **nuclei_n100** branch of this repository to try it out.

-   If you are evaluating Nuclei CPU, in future released **nuclei_gen**, you will be able to use the generated Nuclei SDK, please see :ref:`design_soc_evalsoc_usage`.
+   - If you are evaluating Nuclei CPU, in future released **nuclei_gen**, you will be able to use the generated Nuclei SDK, please see :ref:`design_soc_evalsoc_usage`.

-   For **Nuclei SDK 0.6.0** version and later ones, please use `Nuclei Studio 2024.06`_ or Nuclei RISC-V Toolchain/OpenOCD/QEMU 2024.06.
+   - For **Nuclei SDK 0.6.0** version and later ones, please use `Nuclei Studio 2024.06`_ or Nuclei RISC-V Toolchain/OpenOCD/QEMU 2024.06.

-   For **Nuclei SDK 0.8.0** version and later ones, please use `Nuclei Studio 2025.02`_ or Nuclei RISC-V Toolchain/OpenOCD/QEMU 2025.02.
+   - For **Nuclei SDK 0.8.0** version and later ones, please use `Nuclei Studio 2025.02`_ or Nuclei RISC-V Toolchain/OpenOCD/QEMU/CPUModel 2025.02.

+   - For **Nuclei SDK 0.9.0** version and later ones, please use `Nuclei Studio 2025.10`_ or Nuclei RISC-V Toolchain/OpenOCD/QEMU/CPUModel 2025.10.

 From `Nuclei Toolchain 2023.10`_, both gnu and llvm toolchain are provided, and toolchain prefix changed from ``riscv-nuclei-elf-`` to ``riscv64-unknown-elf-``, and 0.5.0 SDK release